1958 FIFA World Cup qualification (UEFA)

 Listed below are the dates and results for the 1958 FIFA World Cup qualification rounds for the European zone (UEFA).
 For an overview of the qualification rounds, see the article 1958 FIFA World Cup qualification.

 Format

 Sweden, the hosts of the World Cup, and West Germany, the defending champions, qualified automatically for the final tournament.
 The 27 teams were divided into 9 groups, each featuring 3 teams.
-The teams played against each other on a home-and-away basis with the group winners qualified.
-One runner-up was randomly drawn for the CAR/AFC-UEFA play-off.
-East Germany, Iceland and the Soviet Union and took part for the first time.
+The teams played against each other on a home-and-away basis with the group winners qualifying.
+One runner-up was randomly drawn for the CAF/AFC-UEFA play-off.
+East Germany, Iceland and the Soviet Union took part for the first time.
 Albania were the only UEFA member not to enter.